 3, and we remain capable of learning ways to “work around” earlier impacts well into

-5) Severe neglect appears to be at least as great a threat to health and development
+the adult years.
+5) Severe neglect appears to be at least as great a threat to health and development as physical abuse—possibly even greater.

 When compared with children who have been victimized by overt physical